ACADLab/SPICEPilot/New_bench-mark.md

-Here are the list of circuits we can implement to reach [[Goal]]

----
 Below is a list of circuits suitable for SPICE simulation, categorized by complexity levels based on the number of MOSFET transistors used.
-Each circuit includes a brief description focusing on how it's realized using NMOS, PMOS, or CMOS technology to aid in your understanding and implementation.

 ---